FDNY uses drone for first time to battle Bronx fire

 FDNY Chief Dan Donoghue said he believes drone technology will make a big difference in how they battle fires.

-"There are lot of different situations where I think drone will definitely help, and this is a tethered drone," said Donoghue.
+"There are lot of different situations where I think drone will definitely help, and this is a tethered drone," Donoghue said.

 40.839499 -73.895531